ampere-solution/ollama-chat/README.md

 *Note:*

 *dashboard.local* is used for kubernetes dashboard.
-In the step 11 "Apply dashboard-ingress.yaml", Replace "your dashboard dns name" with *dashboard.local*.
+In the step 11 "Apply dashboard-ingress.yaml" of the section "Prepare and Deploy Single Node Microk8s", Replace "your dashboard dns name" with *dashboard.local*.

 *ollama-chat.local* is used for ollama-chat demo.
+In  the step 2 of the section "Deploy Ollama-chat Demo", Replace "your dns name" in the ingress.yaml file with *ollama-chat.local*